-Some programs require students to meet certain technical standards encompassing the following skills:observation; communication; motor function and coordination; intellectual abilities:conceptual, integrative, and quantitative; and behavioral and social attributes.
+Some programs require students to meet certain technical standards encompassing the following skills: observation; communication; motor function and coordination; intellectual abilities: conceptual, integrative, and quantitative; and behavioral and social attributes.
 Students are expected to be able to perform these skills with or without reasonable accommodations.
-An otherwise qualified student may not be excluded soley because of a disability if a reasonable modification or accommodation can be made by the institution.
+An otherwise qualified student may not be excluded solely because of a disability if a reasonable modification or accommodation can be made by the institution.
 Reasonable accommodations must not fundamentally alter a program, service, or activity or create an undue burden on the institution.

-Office of Disability Services Director, Michael Levitzky, Ph.D mlevit@lsuhsc.edu
+Office of Disability Services

+Director, Leigh Smith-Vaniz

+504-568-2211

+ods@lsuhsc.edu